ErylMurphy/LESSON_U02_D06_HTTP_METHODS_AND_REST/README.md

 A `GET` request retrieves data at the provided URL.
 This is the most common HTTP method, as it's the default when we enter a URL into our browser.

-For example, making the request `GET https://www.nytimes.com` returns the HTML content for The New York Times homepage.
+For example, making the request `GET https://restaurant-reviews.com/restaurants/353` returns the HTML content for Maysville restaurant.

 `GET` requests are **idempotent**.
 We can make the same request again and again and get the same result.